Tutorial of pydefect

 5 0.750 0.750 0.750 16.501119 0.155178

-More details are shown in volumetric_data_local_extrema.json, which can be checked with the pydefect_print command.
+More details are stored in volumetric_data_local_extrema.json, which can be viewed using:

 info: all_electron_charge